Power BI Dashboard vs Report: Key Differences Explained

 What is a Power BI Dashboard?

-To create a dashboard, build a report in Power BI Desktop and then publish it to the Power BI service.
+To create a dashboard, build a report in Power BI Desktop and publish it to the Power BI service.
 From there, you can pin visuals from your report to a dashboard and link them back to specific pages in the report.

 Use Cases and Benefits of Power BI Dashboard

-In a sales environment, teams can monitor sales performance in real time, tracking total sales, revenue targets, lead conversions, and customer acquisition costs on a dashboard.
+In a sales environment, teams can monitor sales performance in real-time, tracking total sales, revenue targets, lead conversions, and customer acquisition costs on a dashboard.
 Customer service teams can monitor metrics like response times, resolution rates, and customer satisfaction scores, so if service levels are not meeting customer expectations, they can notice and make improvements.

 Key Differences Between Dashboards and Reports